pascalcombier/plain-starter/README.md

 the software simple and avoid run-time strings conversions, Plainstarter request to have UTF-16 LE encoded files containing an Unicode Byte Order Mark.

-This can be achieved by using Windows's `Notepad` to save the file:
+This can be achieved by using Windows's Notepad to save the file:

 ![screenshot](docs/images/notepad-unicode.png)

-For other problems, the errors have a specific identifier.
+For other problems, the errors have a specific identifier so that it can be easy to find the location in the source code.

 ![screenshot](docs/images/plainstarter-error-example.png)

+# Technical reference

+A [technical reference](REFERENCE.md) is available in a dedicated page.